 Flyovers have always seemed to be the obvious solution to reduce traffic congestion on the roads and to ease traffic flow.
 Major cities across India have strived to build more infrastructure in terms of metros, flyovers and expressways.
 Have these efforts paid off?
 What has been the impact on quality of life?
-These are real life problems that pose an interesting platform to enable teens at the Young Executives' Club Program at Talking Circles to think, observe, seek more information and share their thoughts in the spirit of learning and progress.
+These are real life problems that pose an interesting platform to enable teens at the Young Writers' Club Program at Talking Circles to think, observe, seek more information and share their thoughts in the spirit of learning and progress.

 How does traffic congestion and long commutes impact quality of life?

 Have flyovers and expressways helped in some way or has the problem worsened?

 If flyovers and expressways have strapped a city of its greenery, logically speaking, flyovers must be eliminated.
 But is that a feasible option?

 We observed a picture taken in Seoul, South Korea.
 The picture showed an elevated expressway that was constructed over the famous Cheonggyecheon River, in the 1970s.
 By 2002, more than 170,000 vehicles used the road every day.
 As the road deteriorated, so did the ecological conditions of the river.
 Economic life in downtown Seoul also began to suffer.
 However, in the 2000s, a transformation took place.
 This transformation was barely intuitive but helped improve quality of life tremendously.